• Skip to primary navigation

 • Holiday Favourites

-Home » Recipe Index » More Sweet Things » Homemade Muesli
+Home » Recipe Index » More Sweet Things

-Homemade Muesli
+Homemade Toasted Muesli

 Muesli can also be a gluten-free breakfast option as long as you choose oats that are certified gluten-free.

-This recipe will make a big batch of muesli which you can use to make a variety of quick and filling breakfasts all week long.
+This recipe will make a big batch of muesli which you can use to make a variety of quick and filling easy breakfasts all week long.

-How to Make Muesli?
+How to Make Toasted Muesli

-Making your own homemade toasted muesli cereal is easy and a much healthier solution than store-bought cereal.
+Making your own homemade muesli cereal is easy and a much healthier solution than store-bought cereal.
 All you need are a few basic ingredients, and most can be easily replaced by another if you don't have it at home.

 • Rolled oats.
 Use certified gluten-free oats for a gluten-free muesli.